lovett/medley/README.md

 `MEDLEY_access_log`: The file path for site-wide request logging.
 Default: Not set

-`MEDLEY_autoreload`: Whether the server should watch for changes to application files and restart itself.
-Only useful during development.
-Default: `False`

 `MEDLEY_daemonize`: Whether the server should run as a daemon.
 Unnecessary when the server is being manged by systemd and useful during development.
 Default: `False`